bem/bem-components/common.blocks/progressbar/progressbar.en.md

 Type: `Number`.

 Specifies the status of the process progress (in percent relative to its parental block).
+By default process progress is equal to 0;

 ```js
 {